ibm-cloud-docs/monitoring/agent/config_agent.md

     * Set **secure** to *true* to use SSL with the communication.

-    * COLLECTOR_ENDPOINT is the public or private ingestion URL for the region where the monitoring instance is available.
-To get an endpoint, see [Collector endpoints](/docs/monitoring?topic=monitoring-endpoints#endpoints_ingestion).

-8. Check that the monitoring agent is running.
+9. Check that the monitoring agent is running.
 Run the following command:

     ```text
     ps -ef | grep sysdig